Music industry and copyright in the Democratic Republic of the Congo: Membership and contracts

-Antoine Mundanda performing with his band, Son Groupe de Likembés Géants, playing the likembe near a blue Ngoma van equipped with roof-mounted speakers.

 Between 1947 and 1953, musicians who joined these recording labels were subject to strict membership requirements and legal obligations.
 Artists were required to sign exclusive contracts lasting between five and ten years, which were validated by the Belgian colonial authority of the territorial administration.
 Musicians generally fell into two categories: performers, who often sang their own compositions, and performer-instrumentalists, who provided instrumental accompaniment for solo artists or groups during studio sessions.

 Remuneration varied from label to label but generally included royalties (a percentage of each record sold), session fees and bonuses for studio work or mechanical rights, and additional benefits such as access to credit for acquiring material goods like bicycles, motorcycles, cars, refrigerators, and even homes.
-Many artists obtained housing through the National Housing Office (Office national de logement; ONL), particularly in the Yolo-Nord and Yolo-Sud quartiers of Léopoldville, with purchase costs spread through credit systems.
+Many artists obtained housing through the National Housing Office (Office national de logement; ONL), particularly in the Yolo-Nord and Yolo-Sud quartiers of Kalamu, Léopoldville, with purchase costs spread through credit systems.

 Copyrights

 Copyright protection was largely nonexistent.
 Greek publishers in particular refused to recognize or discuss the concept of author's rights.
 However, the growing success of Congolese recordings soon attracted the attention of SABAM (Société Belge des Auteurs et des Compositeurs).
 In 1953, SABAM opened an office in Léopoldville with jurisdiction over the Belgian Congo, Rwanda, and Urundi (now Burundi).
-The branch, directed by Jean Courtain, employed a stenographer-secretary, Le Grand Kallé, and several assistants.
+The branch, directed by Ector Fraink Courtain, employed a secretary-dactylographer, Le Grand Kallé, and several assistants.
 The office's mission included collecting royalties from music users, gathering programs of performed works, and distributing the corresponding payments to authors and composers.
 It operated through two departments, one for collection and one for distribution.
 In addition to his clerical role, Le Grand Kallé was tasked with raising awareness among Congolese musicians about joining SABAM, a mission he pursued with the help of Roitelet.
 Greek publishers opposed this initiative and encouraged musicians not to affiliate with SABAM, except for Bill Alexandre, who allowed his artists to join.
 Among the first members were Izeidi, Brazzos, Vicky, Bemi, and Roitelet.
-Roitelet became the leader of the SABAM membership movement in 1953, passionately convincing musicians to register and explaining how royalty systems worked.
+Roitelet became the leader of the SABAM membership movement in 1953, and passionately convincing musicians to register and explaining how royalty systems worked.
 His advocacy led to numerous sign-ups, including Antoine Moundanda and several Ngoma label artists.

-Augustin Moniania "Roitelet", Bill Alexandre, Marcelle Ebibi, and Guy-Léon Fylla recording "Mama É" in 1953.

 At the end of the first royalty distribution campaign, which collected reproduction rights from bars, restaurants, cinemas, hotels, and radio stations, musicians were astonished by the large sums distributed, far exceeding the flat-rate payments previously received.
 The introduction of royalties and authors' rights brought great satisfaction to artists but provoked resentment among the Greek and Belgian publishers, who were displeased with the growing financial independence of their signed musicians.